 When you switch purses, empty the current one out completely, Vega advises.
 Otherwise, you might lose track of your favorite lipstick—or that license or credit card that never made it back into your wallet.

 They don’t use the chair as a closet

 “I never leave clothes lying or draped on the floor, chair, bed, or treadmill,” says Betsy Fein, president of Clutterbusters.
 They can get wrinkled, coated in pet hair, or simply forgotten about when not stored properly.
 If you need space to hang gently used clothes for another wearing, try installing a few hooks on the back of your closet door.
-In fact, not having a place to store “worn once, not dirty clothes” is one of the 12 biggest closet organizing mistakes.
 Try these closet organizing tips from the pros to bust the clutter.